tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * If you want to share the contents of a locked box, you would also have to give away the key (or a copy).

 * This is the same technique used to encrypt your hard drive or password-protect a document.
-It's used to protect "data at rest" aka data that is not moving across a network.
+It's used to protect "data at rest", aka data that is not moving across a network.

 Open your browser and navigate to the [Secretbox demo](https://tweetnacl.js.org/#/secretbox) from TweetNacl.js.